rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 ## Open Questions

-1. How to monitor a machine learning pipeline with Prometheus?
+1. We show the monitoring of an ML service but how would you monitor the whole ML system in which a ML service may be just a component?
+For example, the ML service will be behind a load balancer or ML services accept only data sent via a queue or data stored in cloud file systems?

-2. How to make an alert for the specific conditions of metrics detected in your machine learning programs or systems with Prometheus?
+2. How to make an alert for the specific conditions of metrics detected in your machine learning systems with Prometheus?

-3. How to monitor multiple nodes or a cluster using Prometheus?
-What is about the monitoring of a Kubernetes cluster?
+3. How to monitor multiple instances of ML services running in  a cluster?
+For example, we can deploy ML service instances in a Kubernetes cluster.